Guest Post by Vet Acupuncturist

 How Do The Acupuncture Services Work At Dogs In Motion?

-Acupuncture can be used as sole therapy or alongside modern medicine to achieve a synergistic result in the patient.
+The used of acupuncture as sole therapy or alongside modern medicine can achieve a synergistic result in the patient.
 At Dogs In Motion, we always promote a team approach to managing your dog.
-This includes you, your dog, your dogs vet and members of our Dogs In Motion Team.
+This includes, you, your dog, your dogs vet and members of our Dogs In Motion Team.

-At Dogs In Motion have a qualified Veterinary Acupuncturist as part of our team- Dr Sara Baldey from ‘Acutherapy for Pets’.
-Dr Sara consults on Saturdays and dog owners are able to self refer, or can be referred by their regular vet.
+At Dogs In Motion, we have a qualified Veterinary Acupuncturist as part of our team; Dr Sara Baldey from ‘Acutherapy for Pets’.
+Dr Sara consults on Saturdays and dog owners are able to self refer.
+The regular vet of the pet owners can also refer them.
 Sara will communicate with your dog’s vet about their current health problems and treatment plan.

-For those considering acupuncture for their dog, we recommend ensuring that only an appropriately skilled and qualified practitioner performs veterinary acupuncture services.
+Finally, we recommend for those considering acupuncture for their dog to ensure that only an appropriately skilled and qualified practitioner performs veterinary acupuncture services.